charlieschwabacher/gestalt/docs/getting-started.md

 ```

 A couple things are going on here - first Gestalt needs to add the `'pgcrypto'`
-extension in order to generate uuids (I'll explain more about this later), and
+extension in order to generate uuids, and then we are creating tables for the
-then we are creating tables for the two types we added, `users` and `posts`.
+two types we added, `users` and `posts`.

 Looking first at the `users` table, the email and password hash columns are
 straightforward.
 We can see that the `email` column is `UNIQUE` because we added